MaskCLIP: Masked Self-Distillation Advances Contrastive Language-Image Pretraining: Experiments

 \subsection{Analysis}

 We first present our analysis by studying different ways of boosting CLIP.
-The baseline is CLIP~\cite{radford2021learning} trained on LAION-20M.
-Besides the introduced masked self-distillation, we consider three other popular methods: (1) SimCLR~\cite{chen2020simple}, a representative contrastive method; and (2) MAE~\cite{he2021masked} and BEiT~\cite{bao2021beit}, two state-of-the-art masked image modeling approaches.
-All the compared methods are trained on LAION-20M for a fair comparison.
+The baseline is CLIP~\cite{radford2021learning} trained on the YFCC-15M.
+Besides the introduced masked self-distillation, we consider two other popular methods: (1) SimCLR~\cite{chen2020simple}, a representative contrastive method; and (2) MAE~\cite{he2021masked} the state-of-the-art masked image modeling approaches.
+All the compared methods are trained on the YFCC-15M for a fair comparison.
 We have the following observations.

 \textbf{Vision self-supervision helps VL contrastive.} We evaluate the models on both vision task ImageNet-1K~\cite{deng2009imagenet} classification and vision-language task image-text retrieval on Flicker30K~\cite{young2014image} and present the comparison in Table~\ref{tab:target}.
-We can see that all the added vision self-supervision, regardless of contrastive or generative, improves the baseline CLIP.
-Among them, our proposed MaskCLIP achieves the best results in terms of all the evaluation metrics, outperforming CLIP with +5.8\%, +4.3\%, + 1.2\% on ImageNet-1K classification for zero-shot, linear probing and finetuning respectively, and +8.7\%, +8.0\% on Flicker30K for image-to-text retrieval and text-to-image retrieval.
+All the added vision self-supervision, regardless of contrastive or generative, improves the baseline CLIP.
+Among them, our proposed MaskCLIP achieves the best results in terms of all the evaluation metrics, outperforming CLIP with +6.9\%, +7.2\%, + 1.3\% on ImageNet-1K classification for zero-shot, linear probing, and finetuning respectively, and +17.2\%, +12.8\% on Flicker30K for image-to-text retrieval and text-to-image retrieval.
 We also report the training GPU memory usage and time-consuming cost in Table~\ref{tab:target}.
 It is worth noting that the contrastive model (CLIP+SimCLR) compares two additional views of the input image, resulting in larger GPU memory usage and longer training time.